 What is slow fashion?

 Meanwhile, we have an alternative, with what is known as ‘slow fashion’.
-It means literally slowing down first.
-There is an idea of ‘shopping your wardrobe’.
-Which means looking at what you already have before looking for something new.
-The fashion equivalent of ‘we have food at home’.
+The definition of slow fashion is a combination of slower production schedules, fairer wages, and less harmful impact on the environment than fast fashion.
+There is an idea of ‘shopping your wardrobe’, meaning that you look at what you already have before looking for something new.
+The slow fashion movement is the equivalent of ‘we have food at home’.
 But the truth is that when you take a moment to look at what we are fortunate enough to already have, most of us almost always already have more than enough.

 It seems as if the advent of fast fashion, this swift production of goods, generates a maelstrom of anxiety and the pressure to ‘keep up’ with everyone else.
-The mental load of remaining current, trendy, fashionable, fresh, is heavy.
+The mental load of staying fashionable, trendy, current and fresh, is heavy.
 There is definitely a pressure in certain circles to engage with the flickering image of appearance and presentation.
 But as it’s becoming fashionable in other groups to slow down; buy things second hand, buy things made ethically there remains this pressure to buy and if not to buy then to make mindful thoughtful fashion decisions.